kazamari/bulls-cows/README.md

 # bulls-cows
-Bulls And Cows game on Vue,js
+Bulls And Cows game on Vue.js
+See how it works [here](https://kazamari.github.io/bulls-cows/).